CarylThom/milestone-project-1/README.md

 ## Features

-* Responsive on all device sizes – Currently only fully responsive to desktop and larger sized tables.
-Having never used Bootstrap or the @media queries before, this process was difficult to master in a short time.
+* Responsive on all device sizes – Fully responsive on desktop.
+Responsive on most tablets and mobiles.

 * The interactive elements if the site include links to three social media sites, a form for the potential client to become a member, and a section for existing members to see promotional rewards on offer.